RinaRalte-monk/crawlker/README.md

     driver.quit()
 ```
-creates a driver variable for the selenium webdriver
+-creates a driver variable for the selenium webdriver
 use the driver to load the desired (url)
 ```
 driver = webdriver.Chrome()
 driver.get(url)
 ```
-href selectors selects elements by css selector every<a>
+-href selectors selects elements by css selector every<a>
 then stores every <a> that has a 'href' attributes inside the href_urls
 ```
 href_selectors = driver.find_elements(By.CSS_SELECTOR, "a")
 href_urls = [href.get_attribute('href') for href in href_selectors if href.get_attribute('href') is not None and href.get_attribute('href').endswith('/buy')]
 ```
-counts upto 50 to download only 50 images
+-counts upto 50 to download only 50 images
 for each elements inside the href_urls scrapes
 the images using the get_image() function
 close driver